US-based Bidoon poet, activist says Kuwait deporting her | Politics

 - Italy

-A Bidoon poet and activist who holds US citizenship said Tuesday that Kuwait planned to deport her against her will after she travelled to the oil-rich nation to visit her family.
+A Bidoon poet and activist who holds US citizenship said on Tuesday that Kuwait was deporting her against her will after she travelled to the oil-rich nation to visit her family.

 Kareem described herself as being exiled from Kuwait since 2011 after leaving on a scholarship abroad with temporary travel documents.
 She later obtained US citizenship and a passport while earning a doctorate in comparative literature at the State University of New York at Binghamton.